 Not that that's necessarily a bad thing though - the display boxes are a very nice addition to any collection.
 Just know that you're not getting a truly complete set.

 - Some fake EarthBound carts have already started showing up, so be sure you're buying from a reputable seller!
 If you're not careful, you might unknowingly end up buying a copy of the Japanese version, or a bootleg copy that might trigger some of EarthBound's anti-piracy functionality at any random point in the game.

 - EarthBound is expensive because it didn't sell well in the 90s but gained an ever-growing cult following years later.
 Because supply isn't increasing while demand is, the natural result is that the price will continue to rise over time.

-- The fact that Nintendo has continually ignored re-release opportunities (such as the GBA compilation and a Virtual Console release) has placed the game on an unusual pedastal.
+- The fact that Nintendo ignored re-release opportunities (such as the GBA compilation and a Wii Virtual Console release) placed the game on an unusual pedastal for about 15 years.